jonlpersson/ed-latimore/site/_drafts/derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 These include the suppression of stimulatory pathways of:

-**Wnt:** Has been shown to grow hair follicles when elevated and is activated as a growth factor from wounds. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3405869/))&nbsp;
+* **Wnt:** Has been shown to grow hair follicles when elevated and is activated as a growth factor from wounds. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3405869/))&nbsp;

-**Stat 3:** Stat3 plays an important role in behavior of hair follicle cells. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4139480/))&nbsp;
+* **Stat 3:** Stat3 plays an important role in behavior of hair follicle cells. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4139480/))&nbsp;

-**Sonic The Hedgehog (Seriously, that's it's name.
+* **Sonic The Hedgehog (Seriously, that's it's name.
 It's typically called "Shh" for short):**&nbsp;Shh signaling contributes to hair growth and dermal papillae formation by regulating the hair follicle formation. ([source)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3371411/)

-**Beta-catenin:**&nbsp;β-Catenin signaling is specifically responsible for hair follicle development, regeneration, and growth, and is expressed in the dermis and promotes anagen induction, duration, keratinocyte regulation and differentiaton
+* **Beta-catenin:**&nbsp;β-Catenin signaling is specifically responsible for hair follicle development, regeneration, and growth, and is expressed in the dermis and promotes anagen induction, duration, keratinocyte regulation and differentiaton.

-Lef1
+* **Lef1:**&nbsp;Lef1 is a key transcription factor in developing fibroblasts that supports hair follicle formation in adult wounds. ([Source](https://elifesciences.org/articles/60066))

 As well as the up-regulation of suppressive the suppressive